Near Northeast (Washington, D.C.): 20th century

 Near Northeast evolved into mixed neighborhood.
 It was a major center of black population in the first half of the 20th century as well as a significant neighborhood for immigrant populations from Ireland, Germany, Greece, Italy, Jews from Eastern Europe as well as African Americans.
 Many Russian-Jewish immigrants settled on H Street during the early 1900s, founding Ezras Israel Congregation in 1907.
 Union Station's construction destroyed the poor Irish neighborhood known as Swampoodle, buried Tiber Creek and allowed for development to increase.
 Today, Near Northeast sides on the Eastern part of the now non-existent Swampoodle.

 During this same period, a twelve-block strip of H Street (from 3rd Street to 15th) became one of the most important shopping corridors in Washington.
 It catered primarily to a working-class clientele, but was densely commercial, with restaurants, theaters, banks, grocery stores and clothing stores.
-It was the location of the very first Sears Roebuck store in Washington.
+It was the location of the first Sears Roebuck store in Washington.

-In addition, two of the most recognizable and popular locations were the whites-only Moderne style Atlas Theater at 1331 H Street which opened in 1938.
+In addition, two of the most recognizable and popular locations were the whites-only Moderne-style Atlas Theater at 1331 H Street which opened in 1938.
 For black customers, the Plymouth Theater down the block at 1365 H Street opened its doors in 1943.
 Like the theaters, most of the businesses in the H Street corridor (and elsewhere in Old City) were strictly segregated, but some businesses (an unusual number of which were black-owned) catered to both black and white customers.
 By 1950, however, approximately 50 percent of the residents of Old City/Near Northeast were African American.

 The neighborhood was devastated by the race riot that ripped Washington for the three days following the April 1968 assassination of Martin Luther King Jr. Order was restored with the assistance of the US military brought in to assist the DC Police.
-Looting, vandalism, and arson made Near Northeast one of the worst casualties of the riots, with many burned-out or otherwise destroyed properties burned out for decades.
+Looting, vandalism, and arson made Near Northeast one of the worst casualties of the riots; many burned-out or otherwise destroyed properties remained in that condition for decades.
 Most white residents moved out of the neighborhood to Maryland and Virginia.
 The neighborhood became a poor black neighborhood with few resources until its revitalization more than three decades later.